 How do you fix the foundation on a house?

-Foundation repair options vary greatly depending on the geographic area and site conditions for the repair.
-Until the late 1970s, the main repair method simply used concrete.
-Below is a list of some popular methods used to repair foundations today.
+Foundation repair options vary greatly depending on the area you are in and also the site conditions for the repair.
+Some methods used to repair foundations are:

 - Steel piers